Thinking in terms of renovated bungalows, not megatons.

 When you think of the impacts that way – in terms of one renovated 1960’s bungalow like my own every minute – it puts a whole new perspective on the scale.

-31 responses to “Thinking in terms of renovated bungalows, not megatons.”
+31 thoughts on “Thinking in terms of renovated bungalows, not megatons.”

 However, I don’t think that considering impacts of a single project (even a major one such as this) as a percentage of global emissions is particularly helpful.
 No project is going be more than a tiny fraction of a percent of global emissions – for obvious reasons.
 So what does that tell you?